 Run system optimizer like CCleaner to clear junk, temp files and optimize system performance.
 That should help to fix Windows 10 slow performance.

-On the start menu search type check for updates and press enter key to check and make sure the latest Windows updates installed on your system.
+On the start menu search type check for updates and press enter key to check and make sure the latest Windows updates are installed on your system.

 Perform Windows 10 clean boot and check if the laptop running smoothly.
 If yes there is some startup service conflict causing Windows 10 High CPU usage.